erithion/tiril/README.md

 ## I'm old-school.
 I'd rather a good book instead

-This is about reading a book in a language of the original along with some hints or translations in your mother tongue.
-Here we have far less available solutions let alone the decent ones.
+This is about reading a book in a language of the original along with inserts or translation in your mother tongue.
+Here one finds far less options let alone the decent ones.
 One of them is Kindle.
-The other is a free solution for Android devices called [SmartBook](https://play.google.com/store/apps/details?id=com.kursx.smartbook&hl=en).
-But again as soon as you step beyond the "classical" set of European languages or books, it is hard to find what you need.
-How nice it would be if you were able to read Harry Potter in Irish-Norwegian or Lord of the Rings in Norwegian-Russian or any other book in any other tongues of your choice.
-Below you will find a visual demo of how you could assemble yourself such a book for SmartBook application with Tiril.
+The other solution is a free application for Android devices called [SmartBook](https://play.google.com/store/apps/details?id=com.kursx.smartbook&hl=en).
+But again as soon as you step beyond the "classical" set of European languages or books, you are on your own.
+How nice it would be if you were able to read Harry Potter in Irish-Georgian or Lord of the Rings in Norwegian-Russian or any book in any other tongues of your choice.
+And that's how you could assemble yourself such a book for SmartBook application with Tiril.

-* Having the text of the books in both languages, this is the start
+Searching the text of the books in both languages is nearly the hardest part in the entire process.
+Once it is done, load them
 <details>
  <summary>Click to see the gif-image</summary>